Engine comparison · v0.8.0 · 100-strategy benchmark

 CHOOSE PYNECORE WHEN

-• You’re comfortable on the bracket/trail/partial-exit caveats (47/50 of strategies don’t exercise them).
+You’re comfortable on the bracket/trail/partial-exit caveats (85/100 of strategies still hit excellent despite them).

 Don’t trust the table.
 Reproduce it.